userdashboard/stripe-subscriptions/readme.md

 1. Create an account at [Stripe](https://stripe.com/), you will need your `STRIPE_KEY` in your server dashboard configuration
 2. Add real bank account details to your Stripe account, as the test bank account numbers are only supported when you are using Stripe Connect
 3. Enable 'Process payments unsafely' in Integrations, within Business settings, required to send test cards without browser JS tokenization
-4. Setup a webhook to your Stripe account to `https://your_url/api/webhooks/index-stripe-data`, you will need the `ENDPOINT_SECRET` in your dashboard configuration
+4. Setup a webhook in your Stripe account to `/api/webhooks/subscriptions/index-stripe-data`, you will need the signing secret for `SUBSCRIPTIONS_ENDPOINT_SECRET`
 5. Instance of `node main.js` running to receive webhooks, on your computer and in testing [ngrok](https://ngrok.com) may provide a publicly-accessible https://*.ngrok.io domain
 6. `npm test`